 Moodle Connector for Magento 2: Moodle is a learning platform designed to provide educators, administrators, and learners with a single robust, secure, and integrated system to create personalized learning environments.

-With the help of Moodle Connector for Magento 2, the Moodle courses will be created in the Magento store.
+With the help of Moodle Connector for Adobe Commerce, the Moodle courses will be created in the Magento store.

 The user can purchase the Moodle courses from the Magento store.
-And if the user does not have an account on Moodle then after purchasing the course in Magento store the user account will be created.
+And if the user does not have an account on Moodle then after purchasing the course in the Adobe Commerce Cloud store the user account will be created.

 And when the invoice will be generated the user will be enrolled for the purchased course on Moodle as well.
 The customer will be notified via email for the enrollment in Moodle.

-- Allow admin to synchronize courses from Moodle to the Magento store.
+- Allow admin to synchronize courses from Moodle to the Adobe Commerce store.

 - The user account will auto-created on the Moodle store if not available.

 - Users can directly enroll in the courses from the Magento store after purchase.